higlass/higlass/docs/view_config.rst

 Tracks
 ======

-Tracks can be placed into four distinct areas: top, bottom, left, right or center.
+Tracks can be placed into five distinct areas: top, bottom, left, right or center.
 The location of the track determines what type of data can be shown in it.
 Center tracks are used to show data that can be zoomed along two axes.
 Horizontal (top, bottom) and vertical (left, right) are used to show data that